 Is starting a business from home still popular?

 It's the most popular option.
-More than 60% of people who start a business are now doing so from home.
-From fashion design, IT and catering through pet care and arts/crafts to accountancy and legal services – you name it – it's being run as a business from someone's home.
+More than 60% of people who start a business do so from home.
+From fashion design, IT and catering through to pet care and arts/crafts to accountancy and legal services - you name it - it's being run as a business from someone's home.

 What are the key advantages of operating from home?